Breaking The Cycle: Replacing Negative Behaviors With Healthier Ones

 Breaking free of a bad cycle isn't easy, but with the right tools and support, it is possible!
 Working with a therapist is one extremely effective way to get the support you need.
 Therapists not only help you identify cycles you may not even be aware of, but they can also help you understand the triggers that are causing the cycle to continue.
 Your therapist will help you find healthy replacements for the habits that do not serve you and help keep you accountable.
 They can also provide the tools and resources you need to stay on track.

-If you or someone you know is struggling to break a cycle, Medens Health is accepting new patients in California and Nevada.
-Reach out to us by phone or text at (833) 624-5400, or by filling out our online contact form.
+If you or someone you know is struggling to break a cycle, Medens Health is accepting new patients.
+Reach out to us by phone or text at (833) 624-5400, send us a message using our online contact form, or to register as a new patient get started here.